VIP Brother season 6: Albena

 Albena Vuleva is a Bulgarian TV host who became famous in 2002 when she first started the controversial tabloid TV show Singalno zhalto (Yellow signal in English) on the cable channel Skat, making insulting comments about various celebrities.
-Her father is Bulgarian and her mother is Russian.
+Her father is Bulgarian and her mother - Lyudmila Zahazhaeva is Russian.
 She was born in Saint Petersburg, Russia.
 She entered the House on Day 1 and finished fifth in the finale on Day 64.

 Atanas

 Atanas Mesechkov is a dancer and choreograph in Dancing Stars.
 He entered the House on Day 1 and was the sixth evicted on Day 57.

 Elena

-Elena Kuchkova "Kuchkata" is a former participant of the Bulgarian version of Playboy Playmate, Miss Playmate 2013 Bulgaria.
+Elena Kuchkova is a former participant of the Bulgarian version of Playboy Playmate, Miss Playmate 2013 Bulgaria.
 She entered the House on Day 1 and finished sixth in the finale on Day 64.

 Eleonora

 Eleonora Gigova "Eli" is a TV host and daughter of the owner of PFC Lokomotiv Sofia Nikolay Gigov.
 She entered the House on Day 1 and was the ninth evicted on Day 59.